 - Creating or change rights of survivorship or

 If your current estate planning documents do not expressly grant these powers you may want to consider updating your records to comply with this new law.

 While North Carolina’s Power of Attorney rules will change extensively, the rules governing health care Powers of Attorney and consent to health care for minors, for instance, have not changed.

 Updating your Power of Attorney.

 This is only a brief summary of a major change in Power of Attorney laws in North Carolina.
-The new changes will be far reaching, and are certainly worthy of your attention as you consider your estate planning needs.
+The new changes will be far-reaching and are certainly worthy of your attention as you consider your estate planning needs.
 The attorneys at Perry, Bundy, Plyler & Long, LLP, can discuss with you how the new law will impact your specific situation and will work with you to draft a Power of Attorney that meets your needs under the new law.
-Contact us at 704-289-2519 today.
-Our attorneys have over 110 years of combined experience creating custom estate plans for North Carolina families.
+Our attorneys in Monroe, NC have over 110 years of combined experience creating custom estate plans for North Carolina families.